rcobean-sei/DailyJournal/README.md

 ```

 ## How It Works

+### AI Journal Mode (`daily-journal`)

+1. **Discovery Phase**: Finds all git repositories in workspace
+2. **Git Analysis**: Extracts commits, file changes, and statistics from git logs
+3. **Cursor Integration**:
+   - Scans `.cursor/plans/` for active plans and project metadata
+   - Reads Cursor's AI tracking database to see what code was generated
+   - Analyzes chat history for context (optional)
+4. **AI Processing**: Uses Claude/OpenAI to:
+   - Understand what you actually accomplished (not just commits)
+   - Learn from commit patterns to infer the bigger picture
+   - Generate natural, personal journal entries
+5. **Journal Generation**: Creates a reflective journal entry in first person

+### Technical Summary Mode (`daily-summary`)

 1. **Discovery Phase**: Finds all git repositories in workspace
 2. **Git Analysis**: Extracts commits, file changes, and statistics from git logs